alexch/codelikethis/public/lessons/server_side_javascript/hello_express.md

 <small>image by [Pandark](https://www.deviantart.com/pandark/art/High-Five-350078391) ([CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/))
 </small>

-# Hello, You!
+# Lab: Hello, You!

-Now go back to Code, and modify the app so instead of saying "Hello, World!" it says something clever and personalized.
+Now go back to VSCode, and modify the server code so instead of saying "Hello, World!" it says something clever and personalized.

 Once you've made the change...

-1. test it locally
+* test it locally
-2. add the changed file to git and commit the change
+* add the changed file to git and commit the change
-3. re-deploy to Heroku
+* re-deploy to Heroku
-4. reload the web page and read your new message
+* reload the web page and read your new message
-5. give yourself a high five!
+* give yourself a high five!

 # Parameters in Express